Carbon Lock-inÂ

 Volume 28, Issue 12, 1 October 2000,

-Introduced the concept of carbon lock-in; it went on to become the most cited article ever published in Energy Policy.
+Introduced the concept of carbon lock-in.
+Became the most cited article in the journal’s history.

 Escaping Carbon Lock-in